rschristopher/ischristtrue.com/src/modern-views/christianity.md

 I submit that we are all in need and desperately searching for the true church.
 A church where we would gladly give everything -- where there is healing, speaking revealed truth, and language learning.
-Instead we give according to our faith in such -- and, as weak as our faith may be, we pray to find the true church of Christ.
+Instead we give according to our weak faith in such -- and, as weak as our faith may be, we pray to find the true church of Christ.

 If we cannot find the true church, or anywhere that Christ is knocking, then where should we go?